Atlas Air Logo

 2009 – 2019

 The carrier has returned to using its original image, which first brought brand recognition during its early development.
-However, the updated logo has some changes: the yellow silhouette of Titan Atlas holding the globe is now set against a white background.
+However, the updated logo includes a few changes: the yellow silhouette of Titan Atlas holding the globe is now set against a white background.
 This choice makes the image less striking, as the contrast between yellow and white is not very pronounced, causing the figure to blend somewhat into the background.

 The company name is in bold blue letters tilted to the right, giving the inscription a sense of dynamism and motion, symbolizing the company’s continual striving and development.
 The large font used for the name is well-suited for a cargo airline, emphasizing its scale and reliability.
 While the word “worldwide” is positioned horizontally and remains static, it represents the stability and dependability that Atlas Air offers to its clients worldwide.

 The entire composition of the logo is anchored by the inscription “worldwide,” which metaphorically recalls the image of the titan holding the globe.
-This element highlights that the carrier maintains its position in the international market, serving over 120 countries, demonstrating its global presence and significance in the worldwide logistics industry.
+This element highlights that the carrier maintains its position in the international market, serving over 120 countries and demonstrating its global presence and significance in the logistics industry.

 2019 – today